Chris Evans looking forward to becoming a father

 Chris Evans plays a dad in his new film Gifted and says he "absolutely" yearns for fatherhood for real.

-But it won't be with ex-girlfriend Jenny Slate who stars opposite the Captain America star in the film, and went public last week (ends24Mar17) about the couple's romance which ended in February (17).
+But it won't be with ex-girlfriend Jenny Slate who stars opposite the Captain America star in the film, and went public last week about the couple's romance which ended in February.

-"Of course (I want children)," Chris smiled during an interview with Entertainment Tonight on Friday (24Mar17).
+"Of course (I want children)," Chris smiled during an interview with Entertainment Tonight on Friday.
 "That's certainly something I look forward to, absolutely."

 Chris was interviewed alongside his screen daughter, 10-year-old co-star, Mckenna Grace, who chimed in, "You would be a good dad.
 You would.
 You're really nice."